 NRS Pennel Orca Cataraft Repair Kit

-- Repair parts are fitted in a water resistant dry box, with gasket-lined lid.
+- Repair parts are fitted in a water-resistant case, with gasket-lined lid.

 - This kit is intended to give you the basics to make an emergency on-the-water repair.
-See the parts list for the included items.
+See the parts list in the Specs tab for the included items.

 - Other items, such as Toluene and Clifton Hypalon Accelerator (sold separately), are recommended for more complete, long lasting repair jobs.

-- If you do not have an NRS boat, some of the items, such as the valve parts, may not work on your boat.
+- If you do not have an NRS Pennel Orca boat, some of the items, such as the valve parts, may not work on your boat.